![]() |

 |||||||||||

-A selection of bluebell designs for pottery made by Moorcroft in Stoke-on-Trent, Staffordshire, between 1898 and 2022.
-This gallery includes work by
+A selection of bluebell designs for pottery made by Moorcroft in Stoke-on-Trent, Staffordshire, between 1898 and 2023.

-William Moorcroft, Walter Moorcroft, Sally Tuffin, Rachel Bishop, Emma Bossons, Kerry Goodwin, Paul Hilditch, Vicky Lovatt, Nicola Slaney, Sian Leeper, Philip Gibson,
+This gallery includes work by William Moorcroft, Walter Moorcroft, Sally Tuffin, Rachel Bishop, Emma Bossons FRSA, Kerry Goodwin, Paul Hilditch,

-Anita Harris, Shirley Hayes, and Elizabeth Todd.
-And many highly-skilled modelers, molders, casters, turners, spongers, tracers, tube-liners, painters, glazers, and
+Vicky Lovatt, Nicola Slaney, Sian Leeper, Philip Gibson, Anita Harris, Shirley Hayes, and Elizabeth Todd.
+And many highly-skilled modelers, molders,

-My interest is how this work illustrates the varied treatments of the same subject that can be made by the same and different artists in the same media over many years' time.
-Page 1: 1898 to 2008 1898 to 2008 • 2009 to 2015 • 2016 to 2022 |
+My interest is how this work illustrates the varied treatments of the same subject that can be made by the same and different

 |||||||||||